Note: Put the word between quotation marks (“example”) to perform an exact search.

 • Date Created: 1955-04-12

 • Description: April 12, 1955.
 The steamship Ticonderoga is positioned in the berthing basin on the grounds of the Shelburne Museum.
-Behind the ship is seen the Colchester Lighthouse, one of the buildings of the museum.
-Photo 162.
+The paddle-boat has traveled 9250 feet from Shelburne Bay overland to its final resting place.
+Photo 163.

 • Parent Collections: Louis L. McAllister Photographs